Giving from the Heart — Stewardship 2024

 What happens if I make a pledge and find I cannot fulfill it?

 Your pledge is not a contract.
 It is a spiritual commitment.
 It is very important to our financial planning, however.
-If you let Suzy Westcott, our financial administrator, know (confidentially) that you need to make a change in the amount of your pledge, she will do so.
+If you let email@example.com know (confidentially) that you need to make a change in the amount of your pledge, we will do so.
 No questions asked.

 Why is the Parish of the Epiphany trying to increase electronic giving?